kimberlythegeek/intro-to-cs/README.md

->*I like to make programs that work like a standard application does; meaning that widely-used programs don't run once and then exit, they run until the user chooses to exit the program.*
+>*I like to make programs that work like a standard application does.
+In the real world, we usually don't want a program to run once and then exit, we want them to run until the user chooses to exit the program.*

 >*So, rather than have three separate files that the user has to run again and again for each calculation, I made separate functions in a single program.*